andrea-gasparini/f1-racing-cars-tracking/README.md

 A Faster R-CNN based model for video detection and tracking of F1 racing cars.

-This repository contains the final project developed in the A.Y.
+This project has been developed during the A.Y.
 2021-2022 for the Computer Vision course @ Sapienza University of Rome.

 ## Dependencies
 Install all the python dependencies: